 - Coordinates and authorizes the petition / sponsorship application process and expenses incurred (attorney fees, etc.) with the responsible Executive VP / Chief Academic Officer;

 - Coordinates all outside activities with legal counsel as the sole "point of contact";

 Reviews & maintains all documentation to ensure proper completion and compliance with all federal, state and local laws, including public access files;

 - Tracks visa expiration dates to avoid potential of missed deadlines and ensures eligibility for continue employment.

 - Submits all required recruitment and immigration documentation to Human Resources when needed for official files including I-9 files and USCIS/Immigration files.

 - These guidelines do not replace but are in addition to the University's normal search and recruitment procedures.
 In all cases, regardless of visa type, a search must be conducted if normally required for the position and all usual forms must be submitted.

 - Foreign national employees may perform only those functions and responsibilities that are consistent with the appointment and authorized by the US Citizenship and Immigration Services.
 They may begin performing services only after having obtained all necessary government approvals to be employed by the university.

-The Director of Human Resources, in conjunction with the Chief Financial Officer and Chief of Staff, has the authority to change, modify or approve exceptions to this policy at any time with or without notice, and in compliance with the US guidelines established by the Department of Immigration and Naturalization, with the approval of the Board of Directors through the University President.
+The Director of Human Resources, in conjunction with the Chief Financial Officer and Chief of Staff, has the authority to change, modify or approve exceptions to this policy at any time with or without notice, and in compliance with the US guidelines established by the Department of Immigration and Naturalization, with the approval of the Board of Directors through the University President or his designee.